top of page

 Accompanying Jesus on Mission

-Advent up to Lent is a perfect time for this second dynamic.
+Advent up to Lent lines up as a well time for this second dynamic.
 We spend the most time in this Week.

 Beginning with contemplating on the incarnation, His birth, childhood, and public ministry all related to developing in the discipleship of Christ.
-The focus and method of prayer is Ignatian contemplation.
+The focus and method of prayer is Ignatian contemplation (9maginative prayer).

 During this time, there will be a more in-depth discussion on the discernment of spirits (our responses, moods, and feelings) in terms of consolation and desolation, along with specific meditations, “the two standards,” “the three metaphors, and “in the kingdom of God.”